A note on sub-orthogonal lattices: Suborthogonal sequences

-\begin{prop}[faster dual convergence] Let's $\Lambda^*_w$ and $\Lambda_w$ as in Proposition \ref{Construction} Then faster convergence is obtained by imposing $\scP=\scS$ $\scB$, where $\scS$ is antisymmetric matrix $n\times n$ and minimizing inputs $\scP\scP^t$, naturally $\scP$ identically zero is the best convergence, because there is no error. \end{prop} \begin{proof} A better sequence is that in which the vectors is closest sizes and angles of the desired lattice.
-And so, we must analyze the sequence formed by Gram matrix $1/w^2 \scG^*_w=(1/w \scB_w)(1/w \scB_w)^t$.
+\begin{proposition}[faster dual convergence] Let $\Lambda^*_w$ and $\Lambda_w$ as in Proposition \ref{Construction}.
+Then faster convergence is obtained minimizing inputs $\scP\scP^t$, considering $\scP=\scS$ $\scB$ ($\scS$ is antisymmetric matrix $n\times n$, whose parameters will be minimized).
+Of course, if $\scP$ is identically zero is the best convergence, because there is no error. \end{proposition} \begin{proof} A better sequence is that in which the vectors is closest sizes and angles of the desired lattice.
+And so, we must analyse the sequence formed by Gram matrix $1/w^2 \scG^*_w=(1/w \scB_w)(1/w \scB_w)^t$.
 Therefore